zzcoolj/corpus2graph/README.md

 (under the condition that these 100 files are identical)?
     * No, there's no difference.
     This tool will generate a list of all valid text files before multiprocessing.
+* The final result should be used for generating directed graph or undirected graph?

 ## Citation